tocco/tocco-docs/framework/architecture/hibernate/collections.rst

 See ``ReloadablePersistentSet#reloadCollection``.

 A collection can only be reloaded if it is already initialized and not transient.
-If a collection is reloaded, all uncommitted changes would be lost, therefore we need to track them so that they can be applied again after the reload.
+If a collection is reloaded, all uncommitted changes will be lost, therefore we need to track them so that they can be applied again after the reload.
 These tracked changes must be reset after the session is flushed, this is done by overriding ``PersistentCollection#postAction()``.